 In collaboration, the ILE team consults with faculty, staff, and students and facilitates seminars, workshops, conferences, and other experiential learning opportunities that raise awareness regarding issues of diversity, equity, justice, and inclusion-locally, nationally, and globally.
 In addition, intercultural academic development and learning is a vital part of diversity, equity, and justice work.
 Providing curriculum development and intercultural classroom engagement fosters a campus climate of cultural responsiveness.
-From collaborating with academic divisions to all TRAD and PGS areas, ILE works to create spaces of belonging and gives voice for all.
+From collaborating with academic divisions to all College of Undergraduate Studies (CUGS) and the College of Professional and Graduate Studies (PGS) areas, ILE works to create spaces of belonging and gives voice for all.